revisit-studies/reVISit-studies.github.io/tutorials.md

 #### Questionnaire Component

 The questionnaire component renders a questionnaire to the page.
 It could be  useful for collecting demographic information, or other information that you want to collect from participants.
 Since this component doesn't render a stimulus, it's only useful for collecting basic information from participants.

+For more detailed documentation on the questionnaire component, check out the [documentation](/typedoc/interfaces/QuestionnaireComponent.html).

 ```
 survey: {